 I just want to list some of the benefits of homeschooling, but I would love you to add your own personal benefit.
 What does your family especially love about homeschooling?
 Please add your thoughts to the list at the bottom of this page.
 Add a photo of what your family loves the best about homeschooling.

 It is a great blessing to spend so much worthwhile time with your family.
 Siblings can enjoy eachother's company.
+This is really one of the greatest homeschooling benefits.
+Although, my children are all older now - we still treasure our family time.

 One of the best things about homeschooling is that we are all enjoying our education together.
 For me - it's my second education! - richer than the first!
 Read alouds together, going on excursions, painting, making an art work, going on walks.